Reserve prices are applied only to properties sold at public auction on Flippa.

 The reserve price is the lowest price the seller will happily accept for a listed property.

 Sellers are legally bound to sell the property once bidding meets or passes the reserve price they have set.
 So a reserve price should reflect the minimum price the seller is happy to get for the property.

 To be in the running to win an auction, a buyer must make, and the seller must accept, a bid that's equal to or more than the reserve price.

-Reserve prices are always kept secret - only the seller knows what the reserve price is.
-It can be as low as $1, but it must be higher than the starting price.
+Reserve prices are always kept secret - only the seller knows what the reserve price is unless the seller chooses to publicly display the reserve.
+It can be as low as $1, but it must be greater than or equal to the starting price

 How a reserve price works